-4.3 Communities wishing to undertake neighbourhood planning need to apply to become a neighbourhood area and make a separate application to become the representative neighbourhood forum, and can then be officially designated according to the Regulations, which involve meeting set criteria.
+- 4.3 Communities wishing to undertake neighbourhood planning need to apply to become a neighbourhood area and make a separate application to become the representative neighbourhood forum, and can then be officially designated according to the Regulations, which involve meeting set criteria.
 Neighbourhood forums lead and manage the production of a neighbourhood plan.
-As set out in the legislation, a neighbourhood forum should be established with the express purpose of promoting / improving the social, economic and environmental well being of an area and is required to have a written constitution, setting out how it intends to operate.

-4.4 Neighbourhood planning can involve the production of a neighbourhood plan and/or a neighbourhood development order (NDO).
+As set out in the legislation, a neighbourhood forum should be established with the express purpose of promoting / improving the social, economic and environmental wellbeing of an area and is required to have a written constitution, setting out how it intends to operate. - 4.4 Neighbourhood planning can involve the production of a neighbourhood plan and/or a neighbourhood development order (NDO).
 A neighbourhood plan sets out policies for the development and use of land for the area concerned.
 Once formally 'made' it forms part of the statutory development plan for its area (along with the Wandsworth Local Plan and the Mayor's London Plan) and the Council must use it when making planning decisions within the neighbourhood area.
+To date, the Tooting Bec and Broadway Neighbourhood Area and Neighbourhood Forum is the only designated area and forum in the borough.